+The development of competition in the eConveyancing market in future depends on the barriers that constrain new ELNOs from entering the market, and from increasing their market share.
+If these barriers are low, effective competition is likely to develop over time.
 But if they are high, competition or the threat of competition may remain insufficient to put pressure on existing ELNOs to operate efficiently and offer innovative services.
 The majority of submissions to our Issues Paper agreed that there are barriers to entry (though highlighted different barriers based on their perspectives).
-One exception was PEXA's submission, which argued that the presence of two new entrants suggests that barriers to entry are not prohibitive and that PEXA had faced greater 'difficulties' as the first firm in the market.18
+One exception was PEXA's submission, which argued that the presence of two new entrants suggests that barriers to entry are not prohibitive and that PEXA had faced greater "difficulties" as the first firm in the market.24 We recognise that the costs incurred by a first mover are likely to be higher than a subsequent market entrants (discussed further in Section 5.2.3).
+However, we also recognise that first movers have other advantages that new entrants do not.

-Our Issues Paper identified likely barriers to entry, including: the network effects in the eConveyancing market, the start-up costs for ELNOs and the regulatory environment.
+Our Issues Paper identified likely barriers to entry, including the network effects in the eConveyancing market, the start-up costs for ELNOs and the regulatory environment.
 The remainder of this chapter will analyse each of these three barriers in detail, noting that we found that the most significant barriers to competition are the network effects in the market and regulatory uncertainty.

 The eConveyancing market can be characterised as a two-sided market that exhibits network effects.
 This is because the value of an ELNO's services provided to any one subscriber increases as more solicitors/conveyancers and financial institutions subscribe to that ELNO's services because more transactions would be able to be completed on the ELNO's platform.
-The result is that larger and more established ELNOs have (absent interoperability arrangements) a competitive advantage over smaller new entrants.